GoUpNumber/gun/docs/bet.md

 ### Can I recover my bet if I lose my database?

 Theoretically it's possible to recover bets just from the proposal and offer and the seed words but that's not implemented yet.

+### Can I be an oracle?

+The oracle server that powers https://h00.ooo is called [`olivia`](https://github.com/LLFourn/olivia).
+It lacks documentation at the moment.

 ### What privacy is actually guaranteed by this protocol?